cgarcia101015/pdsnd_github/README.md

 Github Project

 ### Description
-Using my local git repo and my GitHub repo; this project will be me fork a repository, work on file, stage files and commit them to GitHub.
+Using my local git repo and my GitHub repo; this project will have me fork a repository, work on files, stage files and commit them to GitHub.
 I will also hide files using a .gitignore file.

 ### Files used
 * bikeshare.py